 Avoid excess packaging by making your own pierogis!

 You can buy frozen pierogies in the grocery store anytime, but having an official “friends and family” pierogi night is a whole lot of fun.
 You can stuff them with just about anything—meat, veggies, cheese, fruit fillings.
 The possibilities are endless and they are a great way to use up leftover cooked potatoes, a little leftover cooked protein, etc. Nobody can resist homemade pierogies sautéed in butter, and pierogi dough takes minutes to make with the aid of a food processor.
-This combination of spelt and all-purpose flour gives the dough a slightly nutty quality.
+My pierogi recipe combination of spelt and all-purpose flour gives the dough a slightly nutty quality.
 It rolls out easily and its elasticity makes it very forgiving, which really helps when working with kids.

 - Food Processor